Paranoid Paparazzi Lyrics – Yung Lean

 You made me up to be out-

-Paranoid Paparazzi Lyrics Meaning
+Meaning of Paranoid Paparazzi Lyrics

 In this part of the song, the singer talks about feeling broken and manipulated.
 The “red desert” symbolizes a harsh, unchanging environment where they’re stuck, wandering endlessly.
 They describe being built up from something fragile, like paper, with no real strength or control.
 The “plastic hands and ice of glass” suggest they’re artificial and easily shattered.
 The clock with a “heart of vulgar romance” might point to a twisted view of love, where time and emotions are distorted.
 Desire Avenue seems like a place that leads to self-destruction, filled with empty comforts like pills and lullabies.
 The singer is consumed by the allure of someone’s charm but feels trapped in a dangerous game, where everything dissolves in front of them.
 The chaotic image of “green stoned eyes” hints at a distorted reality, and the singer realizes the future isn’t far off but filled with pain and uncertainty.